The Importance of Getting a Certified Interpreter or CDI

 Someone who “knows” Sign Language – This guy works as a Lifeguard for Manatee County, Florida who happens to have a Deaf brother.
 The County asked him to interpret an emergency meeting which ensued in an inept performance that no Deaf citizens could understand.
 Which is dangerous in an emergency situation when you’re trying to announce an evacuation.
 If you had trouble understanding this guy, here’s a transcript.

 A Certified (Hearing) Interpreter – An interpreter who has gone through years of training, a college degree and levels of certifications.
 They may specialize in specific areas – medical, law, and such, and can relay information to the Deaf clients effectively.
+In some cases, you may even need to have access to video remote interpretation services instead if the interpreters are unable to reach you personally.
+Being able to do it this way can give the hearing impaired individual the same service as what they would receive if it was done in person.

 A Certified Deaf Interpreter (CDI) – A Deaf person trained as an interpreter and have specialized training and/or experience in the use of gesture, mime, props, drawings and other tools to enhance communication.